-Refer to 5.6.G Outdoor Market Lot Type. - (f) Street Type Restriction.
-Outdoor Sales and Storage uses are not permitted to front on Local Neighborhood Street Types. - (10) Packaged Liquor.
+Refer to 5.6.G Outdoor Market Lot Type. - (10) Packaged Liquor.
 A retail establishment licensed by the Michigan Liquor Control Commission selling packaged alcoholic liquors, including beer, wine, and spirituous liquors, for consumption off-site.
-This use does not include establishments meeting the definition of an eating and drinking establishment or Ggrocery Gstores.
-In the districts where packaged liquor is Permitted with Development Standards ("PD"), the following standards apply: is required: - (a) A minimum distance of 2,460 2,640 feet is required between locations of packaged liquor uses. - (b) A minimum distance of five-hundred (500) feet is required from parcels containing a religious assembly and school use. - (c) Calculations to determine the required distance are made along the adjacent street center lines by measuring between two (2) fixed points located on the center line(s) that are determined by drawing perpendicular lines from the closest edge of the building containing the use in question to the center line of the adjacent street. - (d) Street Type Restriction.
-Package Liquor is not permitted to front on Local Neighborhood or Enhanced Neighborhood Street Types. - (11) Parking Lot (Stand Alone).
+This use does not include establishments meeting the definition of an eating and drinking establishment or grocery stores.
+In the districts where packaged liquor is Permitted with Development Standards ("PD"), the following standards apply: is required:

+- (a) A minimum distance of 2,460 feet is required between locations of packaged liquor uses. - (b) A minimum distance of 500' is required from parcels containing a religious assembly and school use. - (c) Calculations to determine the required distance are made along the adjacent street center lines by measuring between two (2) fixed points located on the center line(s) that are determined by drawing perpendicular lines from the closest edge of the building containing the use in question to the center line of the adjacent street. - (11) Parking Lot (Stand Alone).
 A lot in which the primary use is parking of vehicles for public use or private use of adjacent businesses and residences.
-In the districts where parking lot is Permitted with Development Standards ("PD"), the following standards apply: is required. - (a) Parking lots may not be used as towing service storage and storage for inoperable vehicles. - (b) Corner Lot.
+In the districts where parking lot is Permitted with Development Standards ("PD"), the following standards apply:-is required. - (a) Parking lots may not be used as towing service storage and storage for inoperable vehicles. - (b) Corner Lot.
 In Live Work 1 (LW1), Live Work 2 (LW2), Community Commercial 2 (CC2), Downtown 2 (D2), and Downtown 3 (D3), a parking lot is not permitted on a corner lot. - (c) Street Type Limitations. - [1] Prohibited Locations.
 Priority Streets.
 A parking lot is not permitted on a lot that fronts a Priority Event/Festival and Urban Center Street. - [2] Required Treatment When Fronting on a Street. - [a] Additional Approval.
 A parking lot is not permitted on a lot that fronts a Downtown Main Main or Connector street without a special use permit unless it is directly adjacent to the building that it serves. - (d) Landscape and Screening.
-Landscape and screening are required, refer to 50-8.5.
+Landscape and screening are required, refer to 50-8.4.
 Fences, Walls, and Screening.
 Fencing up to forty-two (42) inches in height is permitted in the landscape buffer along a street.
-Refer to Appendix A 6.3 Screens & Fencing for more information on fences.

-(12) Vehicle Services.
+Refer to Appendix A 6.3 Screens & Fencing for more information on fences. - (12) Vehicle Services.
 A category of uses that involve the servicing of vehicles and/or the sale of fuel.
 General retail is often associated with vehicle service uses.
 This category includes, vehicle service shops, car wash, and gas stations.
-In the districts where Vehicle Service is Permitted with Development Standards ("PD"), the following standards apply:-

-- (a) Use Limitations. - [1] Gas Stations. - [a] Gas stations require a special use permit. - [b] Sale of packaged liquor at gas stations is permitted but must adhere to the development standards required for the packaged liquor use.
-Refer to 50.4-4.C(10). - [c] Gas stations not permitted in Live Work 2. - [2] Car Wash. - [a] A car wash requires a special use permit, - lal Outdoor vacuuming is not permitted on lots adjacent to an open space, park, or preserve.
-Outdoor vacuuming is not permitted on lots adjacent to a residential zoning district. - [b] Car washes are not permitted in Live Work 2.
+In the districts where Vehicle Service is Permitted with Development Standards ("PD"), the following standards apply:- - (a) Use Limitations. - [1] Gas Stations. - [a] Gas stations require a special use permit. - [b] Sale of packaged liquor at gas stations is permitted but must adhere to the development standards required for the packaged liquor use.
+Refer to 50.4-4.C(10). - [c] Gas stations not permitted in Live Work 2. - [2] Car Wash. - [a] A car wash requires a special use permit, except in Community Commercial (CC). - lal Outdoor vacuuming is not permitted on lots adjacent to an open space, park, or preserve.
+Outdoor vacuuming is not permitted on lots adjacent to a residential zoning district.

+[b] Car washes are not permitted in Live Work 2.